 “This takes place every year at the Landmark Center, either the weekend before or after St. Patrick’s Day.
 It’s not free, but there are several stages with many performances.
 It’s a fun time and very kid-friendly.
 The Giggin Siles is a group of women who sing traditional songs — always lovely.
 The Center for Irish Music ensemble never disappoints either.

 For those with kiddos, there’s an Irish instrument ‘petting zoo’ where little ones can test out traditional instruments.
 There’s also a children’s stage with an introduction to dancing and singing, plus a few events for those with sensory issues, which is really cool.”
+[Editor’s note: The Day of Irish Dance, scheduled for March 14, 2021, has also gone virtual this year.]

 6. Local Music